 Artist impression of the proposed residential aged care facility – 351 Church Street, Richmond – submitted plans – CHT Architects for Mecwacare

-Yarra City Council has prepared Amendment C225 to the Yarra Planning Scheme which applies to land at 351 Church Street, Richmond.
+Yarra City Council prepared Amendment C225 to the Yarra Planning Scheme which applies to land at 351 Church Street, Richmond.

-What does Amendment C225 do?
+What did Amendment C225 do?

 Proposed Residential Aged Care Facility

 The site for the residential aged care facility is on the east side of Church Street Richmond, just south of St Ignatius Church.
-The land is currently occupied by a residential hotel.The proposed residential aged care facility would retain the two individually significant heritage terraces at the front of the site.
-A new building at the rear of the heritage buildings would range in height from 18.3m near the existing terraces to 20.3m at the rear (plus 2.6m for the plant room on the roof).
+The land is currently occupied by a residential hotel.The proposed residential aged care facility retains the two individually significant heritage terraces at the front of the site.
+A new building at the rear of the heritage buildings will range in height from 18.3m near the existing terraces to 20.3m at the rear (plus 2.6m for the plant room on the roof).
 It will include basement car parking and support services for staff and residents.

-What is the justification for the amendment?
+What was the justification for the amendment?

 There is a significant shortfall in the number of residential aged care beds to cater for growing demand in the City of Yarra.
 The number of people over 70 is expected to nearly double from approximately 6,800 (2016) to 12,700 (2031).
 The current supply of residential aged care facilities does not meet the current or future community needs.
 The proposal demonstrates a positive community benefit and is consistent with recent precedents using community benefit as a justification.
-The proposal is for a not-for-profit service which would provide subsidised and specialised care for the local community.
+The proposal is for a not-for-profit service which provides subsidised and specialised care for the local community.